Carlos Maldonado Curti

 Carlos Domingo Maldonado Curti (born 21 July 1963) is a Chilean politician and lawyer.
 He was a member of the Radical Party and is currently linked to Freemasonry.

 Maldonado was General Undersecretary of Government (2006–07) Minister of Justice (2007–10) during the first government of President Michelle Bachelet.

 He was pre-candidate of the Radical Party of Chile (PR).
-Later, on 2 September 2022, he was suspended from the PR for having promoted the «Reject» option towards the 2022 Chilean constitutional plebiscite, which was won by that option with a 62% of the votes.
+Later, on 2 September 2022, he was suspended from the PR for having promoted the «Reject» option towards the 2022 Chilean constitutional plebiscite, which won 62%–38%.

 Biography

 He spent his childhood and youth in Cerro Jiménez in Valparaíso, the son of Carmela Georgina Curti Valdivia.
 His father, Carlos Manfredo Maldonado Rojas, a former Radical leader, retired as an employee of the Empresa de los Ferrocarriles del Estado (EFE), the same company where his grandfather had worked as a laborer.

 He completed his primary and secondary education at School E-310 and the Eduardo de la Barra High School, respectively.
-Later, he studied law at the Law School of the University of Valparaíso, beginning in 1980, and between 1994 and 1995 he completed a master’s degree in law at the Graduate School of the University of Chile.
+Later, he studied law at the Law School of the University of Valparaíso, beginning in 1980, and between 1994 and 1995 he completed a master's degree in law at the Graduate School of the University of Chile.

 In addition, he has attended various seminars, both nationally and internationally, in the areas of Justice Reform, the concept of the Rule of Law, Communications, Administration, Human Resources, Information Technologies, among other subjects.

 In 1994, he moved to Santiago where, together with a group of fellow lawyers, he rented an office on Amunátegui Street.
 After participating in several Concertación governments, in 2010 Maldonado returned to work as a lawyer, dedicating himself to providing consultancy in Mexico (where he lived for six years) in the development of procedural reforms in Latin America and the operation of concession-run prisons.

-In a presidential debate, he was asked about his fortune, estimated at around 1.5 billion pesos, which he accumulated through these consultancies.
+In a presidential debate, he was asked about his fortune, estimated at 1.5 billion pesos, which he accumulated through these consultancies.
 He currently owns two firms: Inversiones La Condesa Limitada and Servicios y Proyectos Público Privados S.A.

 He has been married twice.
 In his first marriage, contracted in 1986 with Lilian Jeanette Mendoza Tronche, he had two daughters.
 Later, he had a third daughter with Denisse Ester Brito Gálvez, with whom he maintained a relationship for five years.
 Lilian and Carlos divorced in 2014.
 His second and current wife, Cecilia Cancino Reyes, already had two daughters.

 Maldonado is a passionate fan of soccer, and a supporter of the club from his native community, Santiago Wanderers.